raindropio/help/docs/using/backups/index.md

 Only available in [Pro plan](../../billing/premium-features.md)
 :::

-Web-pages are saved entirely with CSS, fonts and images.
-Raindrop is only one bookmark manager that can save JS-heavy (SPA) web-pages.
-Permanent copy is fully portable, static and doesn't have any external data source dependencies or scripts.
+Web-pages are saved entirely with styles, fonts and images.
+Permanent copy is fully portable (single file), static and doesn't have any external data source dependencies or scripts.
 All ads and tracking scripts are stripped away!

 Content of web-pages and PDF's is fully searchable as described in [full-text search documentation](../search/index.md).